MitchellvDoorn/MSc-Thesis/Supervision_meetings.md

 - Tips for when stuck with very specific questions?
 *Discussed various tips for when stuck (asking around, find people that work on somewhat similar problems, rubber duck effect, remember having this is absolutely normal)*
-- Would it be an idea to not limit the maximum allowable thrust
+- Would it be an idea to not limit the maximum allowable thrust ⇒ Well if I have it at 1.0 N, it still becomes like 0.1 or 0.05 on Average, at least in my T3 technique so I guess having it at 100N or unlimited works the same..? worth a shot though

 ### Questions for Thesis boost day